 The North has strengths in advanced manufacturing, including through highly productive, automated and digital manufacturing techniques and processes.
-There is also a strong presence of automotive manufacturing in the North.
-These include expertise in textiles, research and design, and metallic and non-metallic production processes.
+There is also a strong presence of automotive manufacturing production processes.
 The GVA growth in advanced manufacturing is expected to increase from £33.4 billion to £58 billion between 2015 and 2050 (2011 prices).
-Productivity as measured by GVA per job is also expected to rise from £58,000 in 2015 to over £178,000 in 205059.
+Productivity as measured by GVA per job is also expected to rise from £58,000 in 2015 to over £178,000 pioneering clinical research particularly in life sciences, cancer and ageing.
+The North exported £7.3 billion for 45% of all medicinal exports from the UK.
+The GVA total renewable energy.
+The North's energy strengths